nounsDAO/nouns-monorepo/packages/vrbs-webapp/functions/README.md

-# N00uns Serverless API
+# Vrbs Serverless API

-`vrbs.wtf` provides a serverless API to make fetching data about the N00uns ecosystem easier.
+`vrbs.wtf` provides a serverless API to make fetching data about the Vrbs ecosystem easier.
 [An Insomnia manifest is provided for example.](./docs/insomnia.json)

 ## API Convention